green-mesa/hyperbone-view-commands/Readme.md

 [![Build Status](https://travis-ci.org/green-mesa/hyperbone-view-commands.png?branch=master)](https://travis-ci.org/green-mesa/hyperbone-view-commands)

-This module isn't complete yet.
+Basic `_command` to `<form>` bindings for Hyperbone View.
+This is a lot lot lot more useful than it sounds.

+Sorry about the lack of documentation, this module only has the most basic functionality as yet.

 ## Testing